darkaico/mini-redis/README.md

 Simple project of a mini REDIS implementation.

+Main purpose is academic in order to understand Redis commands and how could be exposed through an API.

 ## Structure

 This project is divided in 2 main apps and a utils module